omegaml/omegaml/docs/source/guide/datasets/files.rst

-Using omega|ml datasets for files
+Using omega-ml datasets for files
 ---------------------------------

 Motivating example: Say you have a file 'test.xyz' that you want to read and write in your web application.